One day in Siracusa, Sicily: how to see the best of Siracusa you in a day

-All you need to know to spend one day in Syracuse Sicily and see all the treasures of this stunning town on the East Coast of Sicily.
+All you need to know to spend one day in Siracusa Sicily and see all the treasures of this stunning town on the East Coast of Sicily.

-Syracuse Sicily or Siracusa, as it is known in Italian, is one of the most beautiful places in Sicily and, dare I say, in the whole of Italy.
+Siracusa is one of the most beautiful towns in Sicily and, dare I say, in the whole of Italy.

 A historical town with an important past, Siracusa has a beautiful city center with a breathtaking duomo and an archaeological park with beautiful ruins from Greek and Roman times.

-This is all you need to know to spend one perfect day in Syracuse, Sicily.
+Based on our experience, this is all you need to know to spend one perfect day in Siracusa, Sicily.

 No time to read the article now?
 Pin it for later!